-- button to play the simulation.
-1 Click the Play The hair falls due to default dynamic forces, such as gravity, which are found in the hair system attributes.
-However the hair takes a while to fall, which is as a result of a high Display Quality setting. - 2 Click the Stop button to stop the simulation when the hair is relaxed as it is in the following image.
+1 Click the Play button to play the simulation.

+The hair falls due to default dynamic forces, such as gravity, which are found in the hair system attributes.
+However the hair takes a while to fall, which is as a result of a high Display Quality setting.

+2 Click the Stop I button to stop the simulation when the hair is relaxed as it is in the following image.